oxidecomputer/oxide.rs/sdk/README.md

 To connect to the Oxide API, the SDK needs a host URL and a token.
 There are several ways to specify these:

-* Configuration files: When you use the CLI's `oxide auth login`, `config.toml` and `credentials.toml` files are generated in `$HOME/.config/oxide/`.
-The credentials file contains sensitive information such as your token and user ID.
+* Configuration files: the CLI's `oxide auth login` command generates `config.toml` and `credentials.toml` in `$HOME/.config/oxide/`.
+The credentials file contains sensitive information such as tokens and user IDs.
 * Environment variables: You can set the `OXIDE_HOST` and `OXIDE_TOKEN` environment variables.
 * Explicit host URL and token.

-The simplest way to create an authenticated client is to use `oxide::Client::new_authenticated()` which uses the same credentials and authentication logic as the CLI.
+The simplest way to create an authenticated client is to use `oxide::Client::new_authenticated()`, which uses the same credentials and authentication logic as the CLI.
+By default, it reads data from configuration files in `$HOME/.config/oxide`.

 ## Example